Mandatory Firearm Disclosure & Backdoor Gun Registry Defeated In Legislature!!!

 Why was SB 906 considered a 'backdoor gun registry'?

-Critics argued SB 906 would create a backdoor gun registry by forcing parents to disclose firearm information to schools, which could then be accessed by law enforcement.
-This information could be used to track gun ownership without a formal registry process.
+Critics argued SB 906 would create a backdoor firearm registry by compelling disclosure of ownership information to schools, which could then be accessed by law enforcement, bypassing standard registry procedures and privacy protections.

 What is 'reasonable suspicion' in the context of SB 906?

-SB 906 defined 'reasonable suspicion' as articulable facts with rational inferences.
-This is a lower legal standard than 'probable cause,' making it easier for schools and law enforcement to initiate investigations and searches based on less concrete evidence.
+SB 906 defined 'reasonable suspicion' as articulable facts with rational inferences, a lower legal threshold than 'probable cause.'
+This standard could have allowed schools and law enforcement to initiate investigations and searches more easily.

 Related News